King Leopold's Ghost: Content

 His rule of the vast region was based on tyranny and terror.
 Under his direction, Stanley again visited the area and extracted favorable treaties from numerous local leaders.
 A road and, eventually, a rail line were developed from the coast to Leopoldville (present-day Kinshasa).
 A series of militarized outposts were established along the length of the Congo River, and imported paddle wheelers commenced regular river service.
 Native peoples were forced to gather ivory and transport it for export.
 Beginning c.
 1890, rubber—originally manufactured from coagulated sap—became economically significant in international trade.
 The Congo was rich in rubber-producing vines, and Leopold transitioned his exploitative focus from dwindling ivory supplies to the burgeoning rubber market.
 Slavery, exploitation and the reign of terror continued and even increased.

 Meanwhile, early missionaries and human rights advocates such as Roger Casement, E. D. Morel, George Washington Williams, and William Henry Sheppard began to circulate news of the widespread atrocities committed in the Congo under the official blessing of Leopold's administration.
 Women and children were imprisoned as hostages to force husbands and fathers to work.
 Flogging, starvation and torture were routine.
 Murder was common—tribes resisting enslavement were wiped out; administration officials expected to receive back a severed human hand for every bullet issued.
 Rape and sexual slavery were rampant.
 Workers failing to secure assigned quotas of rubber were routinely mutilated or tortured.
 Administration officials so completely dehumanized local peoples that at least one decorated his flower garden with a border of severed human heads.
 News of these atrocities brought slow, but powerful, international condemnation of Leopold's administration leading, eventually, to his assignment of the country to Belgian administration.

-In 1908, Belgium annexed the Congo as a colony and proclaimed a general sea-change in administrative policy.
+In November 1908, Belgium officially annexed the Congo Free State as a colony, henceforth called the Belgian Congo, and proclaimed a general sea-change in administrative policy.
 Actual change, however, was nearly imperceptible.
 The era of World War I shifted attention from atrocities in Africa to European trench warfare.
 In the post-war era, the global demand for reform was largely forgotten.
 However, commercial rubber tree farming had become firmly established and the collection of wild rubber became commercially insignificant, just as ivory supplies had been exhausted years earlier.
-Because of this, the slave labor industries of the Congo diminished in importance and atrocities became far less frequent.
+Because of this, the slave labor industries of the Belgian Congo diminished in importance and atrocities became far less frequent.
 Finally, in 1960, the Congo gained independence.